Katja Glieson: Career

 Glieson performed on the mainstages at LA PRIDE, OC PRIDE and CAPITAL PRIDE in 2014.
 After appearing in the Princess Rap Battle, Glieson also released her original song "Look At Us" on YouTube, featuring Ongina from RuPaul's Drag Race and YouTuber Zedakiah.
 Lyrically, "Look At Us" embodies female empowerment and celebrates the idea of staying true to who you are.
 Glieson also uploads covers to YouTube, such as "Black Widow".
-Glieson has millions of fans on various social media platforms including TikTok (formerly 'Musical.ly') where she uploads her music, singing, comedy and other videos.

 Glieson has released nine songs: "I Would Kill", "Ride the Wave", "Me Then U", "Picky", "Look At Us", "Temporary" featuring Michael Mancuso, "The Ones Like Me", "Come Thru", "California Dream", "Better View" and her last single "Starseed".
-Katja also did a cover of Iggy Azalea's song ft.
-Rita Ora, "Black Widow."